Syed Osman Ali

 Syed Osman Ali was a Pakistani civil servant who served as the Governor of the State Bank of Pakistan from 1975 to 1978.

 Biography

 Osman Ali studied economics and began his career as a civil servant in the Indian Civil Services in 1934.

-He served as the Federal Secretary in the Ministries of Industries, Commerce of Economic Affairs between 1959 and 1966, executive director of the World Bank in Washington between 1968 and 1972, and Pakistan Ambassador to Belgium and Luxembourg from 1966 to 1968.
+He served as the Federal Secretary in the Ministries of Industries, Commerce and Economic Affairs between 1959 and 1966, executive director of the World Bank in Washington between 1968 and 1972, and Pakistan Ambassador to Belgium and Luxembourg from 1966 to 1968.